 4. Up to three graded language courses may be counted in the calculation of the TA ranking score.
 Subsequent language courses, whether taken for a letter grade or on an S/U basis, are not included in the calculation of the ranking score.
 A similar three course constraint applies to graduate courses taken outside the social sciences and to all undergraduate courses.
 (Therefore, a maximum of three language courses, three undergraduate courses, and three graduate courses outside social sciences will count in the calculation.)
 The three language courses noted above are not counted as part of the undergraduate course limitation.
 A grade of “A+” in any undergraduate course is recorded as an “A” for the purpose of calculating the TA ranking score.

 The computer program that computes the algorithm automatically counts the first three grades in any of these categories that it encounters.
-If you wish to eliminate any of these grades from your GPA calculation, you must ask Joseph to exclude them manually.
+If you wish to eliminate any of these grades from your GPA calculation, you must ask the Grad Office to exclude them manually.

 5. With certain exceptions, multiple quarter courses are counted as a single achievement.
 In cases where a multiple-quarter course involves multiple quarters of class work, the student is encouraged to petition the GSC to count the course as more than a single achievement.
 An example of a multiple quarter course that would be counted as multiple quarters of work would be a three quarter course in survey research design and analysis, where the first quarter dealt with sample design and questionnaire construction, the second with the analysis of survey data, and the third quarter involved data collection and the submission of a research paper.